 1. Opt for a Courtyard Layout in Your Home Design

 A courtyard layout can provide ample scope to connect multiple rooms to the garden and flood the space with light.
-With single-storey homes in particular, this arrangement avoids the need for deep floorplans, which can often suffer from a lack of natural light.
+With single-storey homes in particular, this home design idea avoids the need for deep floorplans, which can often suffer from a lack of natural light.